 We also added a poem by Robert Frost to our unit on heat.

-Miriam and I started to learn about cardinal directions through a story about a father taking his son fishing at sunrise.
+about a father taking his son fishing at sunrise.
 They walk towards the rising sun and the father points out that the sun rises in the east and sets in the west.
 Following that description, the story introduces the other two directions through drawings of children playing on the west and east of a path.
 We then practiced the directions through commands like walk towards the west, jump towards the south, wave at the north, etc.

 Die ersten Erdbeeren sind hier!
 Charlotte hat sie gefunden.
 Wir haben eine ganze Menge Walderdbeeren im Garten, eine wunderbare bodenbedeckende Pflanze für Leute, die nicht so viel Zeit im Garten verbringen können.